Managing The Supermarket With Type 2 Diabetes

 Supermarkets can often be difficult to manage when you’re following a healthy eating plan.
 With special offers on each shelf and an overwhelming amount of tempting products, where even the ones claiming to be “healthy” are most likely not, it can be challenging to know where to start.

 For those with type 2 diabetes, prediabetes, or other symptoms of metabolic syndrome, where a healthy lifestyle can help manage it, it’s important to know exactly what you’re looking for before you leave for the shops.
 A list in hand is the best way to keep on track and with these helpful tricks, you’ll be in and out in no time.

 To learn more about diabetes, you can read about it here.

 What foods to include

 Plan out your meals for the week ahead, write down your ingredients and break down the macros ensuring you’re achieving enough protein, fibre and healthy fats in your diet to keep you full on a calorie deficit low enough to help you lose weight.
 This really is key to your success; great meal planning means you’re more likely to stick to your healthy plan and less likely to find your way to aisles packed with processed foods.
-If you’re struggling to find the time to do your meal planning, our Online Programme can do it for you.
+If you’re struggling to find the time to do your meal planning, our Programme can do it for you with structured meal plans developed and calculated by our nutrition team.
 Learn more about it here.